dimm-city/dimm-city-portal/README.md

 1. Enter your name, the session ID, and the password for the session.
 1. Click `Connect` to join an existing session.

+## Current Status

+This project is just starting and is under active development.
+We have a few major goals we are working towards currently.

+- Basic features to run a TTRPG session.
+- NPM packages for both the Portal Client and the Portal Server.
+- Simple or automated deployment options.

+Once these goals are met we will release a stable v1 release.
+For now, expect a lot of code changes, bugs, and missing features.
+Check the [TODO](TODO.md) to see a running list of features we are working on.

 ## Contributing

 We welcome contributions from the open-source community to help improve and expand this project.
 If you'd like to contribute, please follow these steps: